A Guide to the Best Things to Do in Manly

 Everything you need to know about the Manly Ferry

-Confusingly, there is more than one ferry service from the city to Manly.
-Both public and private ferries operate along the route, and both accept Opal or contactless payments.
+There are several ferry services from the city to Manly.
+Both public and private ferries run this route and accept Opal or contactless payments.

 Arriving at Manly wharf